Laurence Gower: Early life

 He was born in Forest Gate, London (then part of Essex) and educated at Lindisfarne College.
 He then attended University College, London graduating LLB with first class honours in 1933 and LLM in 1934.
 He qualified as a solicitor in 1937.

 War service

 He served in the army throughout World War II initially in the Royal Artillery (RA) as a Private where he served under Sir Mortimer Wheeler.
 He ended service as a Lieutenant-Colonel in the Royal Army Ordnance Corps (RAOC).
 He was involved in the planning at Wilton House of the D-Day landings in France.

 Academic career

 After leaving the army, he commenced academic work as a lecturer in law at University College, London.
-He was also Sir Ernest Cassel Professor of Commercial Law at London School of Economics, University of London from 1948 to 1952 and visiting professor at Harvard Law School from 1954 to 1955.
-He became professor and dean of the Faculty of Law, University of Lagos from 1962 to 1965 and subsequently vice-chancellor, University of Southampton from 1971 to 1979.
+He was also Sir Ernest Cassel Professor of Commercial Law at the London School of Economics Law School, University of London from 1948 to 1952 and visiting professor at Harvard Law School from 1954 to 1955.
+He became professor and dean of the Faculty of Law, University of Lagos from 1962 to 1965.
+He was the first Law Commissioner of England and Wales from 1965 to 1971 and subsequently vice-chancellor, University of Southampton from 1971 to 1979.